 If you’re like many people whose employers have not paid for work performed, you know you could have an unpaid wages claim – but how much do you know about how these claims work and whether you need an unpaid wages lawyer?

-Here’s the scoop on what an unpaid wages lawyer will do for you.
+Here’s the scoop on what an unpaid wages lawyer can do for you.

 What Does an Unpaid Wages Lawyer Do?

 When you call an unpaid wages lawyer, he’ll let you know whether you’re likely to have a case.
 You might have a claim if your employer has:

 - Failed to provide you with or pay you for break time that’s required by law

 - Not paid you for work you performed when you were “off the clock”

 - Failed to pay you for time to prepare for work when it comes to safety gear, uniforms or other work-related apparel

 - Not paid you for accrued vacation time that you didn’t take

 For most people, it makes sense to work with an unpaid wages lawyer who understands California law and how it applies on a case-by-case basis.